Center for Open Science: Reproducibility project

 The Open Science Framework (OSF) is an open source software project that facilitates open collaboration in science research.
 The framework was initially used to work on a project in the reproducibility of psychology research, but has subsequently become multidisciplinary.
 The current reproducibility aspect of the project is a crowdsourced empirical investigation of the reproducibility of a variety of studies from psychological literature, sampling from three major journals: Journal of Personality and Social Psychology, Psychological Science, and Journal of Experimental Psychology: Learning, Memory, and Cognition.
-Scientists from all over the world volunteer to replicate a study of their choosing from these journals, and follow a structured protocol for designing and conducting a high-powered replication of the key effect.
+Scientists volunteer to replicate a study of their choosing from these journals, and follow a structured protocol for designing and conducting a high-powered replication of the key effect.
 The results were published in 2015.

 Preprints

-In 2016, OSF started three new preprint services: engrXiv, SocArXiv, and PsyArXiv.
+In 2016, OSF started three new preprint services: engrXiv, SocArXiv, and (with the Society for the Improvement of Psychological Science) PsyArXiv.
 It subsequently opened its own preprint server in 2017, OSF Preprints.
 Its unified search function includes preprints from OSF Preprints, alongside those from other servers such as Preprints.org, Thesis Commons, PeerJ, and multiple ArXiv repositories.